-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
-For example, regular changes to noticeboards within the practice to promote different health topics and the practice was repainted on the suggestion of the PPG. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management and felt involved and engaged to improve how the practice was run.
+The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
+The PPG met every two months, carried out patient surveys and submitted proposals for improvements to the practice management team.
+For example, the design of the front reception area was changed to ensure patient confidentiality; disabled parking spaces were allocated and clearly marked at the front of the surgery to ensure ease of access and patients were involved in the interview and selection of new practice staff.

+The practice had gathered feedback through staff meetings, appraisals and discussion.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+Staff told us they felt involved and engaged to improve how the practice was run.